 A. If you are a Christian don’t compromise in your walk with Jesus.
 If you compromise you are ignorant of the price Christ paid to set you free.

-B. Some of you who have experienced Christ’s power are still not willing to surrender your life to Jesus.
+B. Some of you who have experienced Christ’s power is still not willing to surrender your life to Jesus.
 Make that commitment today.

 C. People ignorant of Christ’s sacrifice risk their salvation.
 They are in danger of condemnation.